 The 2004 season brought Angel to AA, where he had a good year for the Binghamton Mets (.288/.346/.406, 29 SB, only 5 times caught).
 In 2005, the outfielder was a stop shy of the majors, batting .271/.333/.395 for the AAA Norfolk Tides.
 He fanned 111 times and was caught 15 times in 42 tries to steal but did leg out 10 triples.
 He tied Tony Pena Jr. for the International League lead in times caught stealing.

 The Chicago Cubs purchased Pagan's contract from New York that winter.
-He played seven games in the minors for Chicago but spent most of the year as a backup corner outfielder and pinch-hitter, batting .247/.306/.394 in 2006.
-Pagan hit .250/.310/.414 in 33 games for the Iowa Cubs in 2007 with 6 steals in 7 tries then was called up when Félix Pie was sent down.
+He played seven games in the minors for Chicago but spent most of 2006 as a backup corner outfielder and pinch-hitter, batting .247/.306/.394.
+Pagan hit .250/.310/.414 in 33 games for the Iowa Cubs in 2007 with 6 steals in 7 tries then was called up to Chicago when Félix Pie was sent down.
 He hit .264/.306/.439 in 71 games for the Cubs.
 Angel returned to the Mets that off-season in a deal for Corey Coles and Ryan Meyers.
-He was limited by injury in 2008 and batted .275/.346/.374 while seeing some rehab action in the minors.
+He was limited to 31 games by injury in 2008 and batted .275/.346/.374 while seeing some rehab action in the minors.